-I like to roast butternut noodles – you can sauté as well but roasting is nice because the oven does all the work for you.
+I like to roast butternut noodles because it’s easy and tasty.
+But you can sauté as well but roasting is nice because the oven does all the work for you.
 Simply toss them with a bit of olive oil and season with sea salt before roasting.

 And here they are, hot and steaming right out of the oven!
-I like to pull my noodles out while they’re still al dente and hold their shape, but feel free to cook them to whatever texture you prefer.
+I like to pull my noodles out while they’re still al dente and hold their shape.
+But feel free to cook them to whatever texture you prefer.

 Rosemary Chicken Ragu: